Nitrokey/nitrokey-documentation/source/components/software/nk-app2/pin.rst

 Passwords
 ^^^^^^^^^

-Store various credentials and OTPs within Passwords.
+Store various credentials and OTPs within passwords.

 .. figure:: ./images/password-menu.png

-Click the “Passwords” drop down menu to change your PIN or factory reset and remove all your credentials in Passwords.
+Click the “Passwords” drop down menu to change your PIN or factory reset and remove all your credentials in passwords.

 ..
 Note::